 Custom perspectives created in OmniFocus 2 sync with OmniFocus 3 and can be viewed and edited there.
 Edits made to these perspectives in OmniFocus 3 likewise sync between versions.

 When editing a custom perspective in OmniFocus 3, there is an option at the bottom of the editor to either Upgrade or Downgrade the perspective.
 This is a lossy conversion that attempts to retain as much of the original rule set as possible, and can be used either upgrade OmniFocus 2 perspectives for refinement with the OmniFocus 3 rules, or downgrade OmniFocus 3 perspectives so they appear in OmniFocus 2 clients.

 OmniFocus 3 introduces a new system for setting up custom repeat intervals on recurring actions.
 Since there are a wider variety of options than in OmniFocus 2, the interface there does not display and cannot edit repeat rules created in OmniFocus 3.
 However, OmniFocus 2 understands the underlying logic of these repeats and reschedules completed items accurately.

 OmniFocus 3 understands and displays all repeat rules created in OmniFocus 2.

 OmniFocus 3 adds the ability to set up custom notifications on individual items, and choose when notifications are created automatically for items with due or defer dates.

 As a rule of thumb, notifications are handled separately between OmniFocus 2 for Mac and OmniFocus 3 for iOS.

-Any notifications you have set up in OmniFocus 2 for Mac will continue to behave exactly as they always have, and any new notifications you set up in OmniFocus 3 for iOS will behave there the way you expect.
+Any notifications you have set up in OmniFocus 2 will continue to behave exactly as they always have, and any new notifications you set up in OmniFocus 3 will behave there the way you expect.
 Neither will affect or overwrite the other.